Administering RabbitMQ Users and Permissions: A Command-Line Guide

 Removing Tags

-To remove a specific tag:
+To remove all tags from a user:

-rabbitmqctl clear_user_tags api_user policymaker
+rabbitmqctl set_user_tags api_user

 4. Changing a User's Password